-Every year, approximately 12,000 Ontario women will be diagnosed with breast cancer and approximately 2,000 will die from it.
-Breast cancer is the most common cancer in women in Ontario, but more people in Ontario survive breast cancer than almost every other cancer.
+Breast cancer is one of the most diagnosed cancers in Ontario.
+However, more people in Ontario survive breast cancer than almost every other cancer.

-In this article, you will find some information on how you can protect yourself from breast cancer.
-In honour of Mother’s Day, we encourage you to share this article with a loved one in your life.
+In honour of Mother’s Day, we encourage you to share the following information with a loved one in your life.

-- People ages 30 to 69 who meet the High-Risk get checked once a year with both a mammogram and breast magnetic resonance imaging (MRI).
+- People ages 30 to 69 who meet the eligibility criteria for the High Risk OBSP get checked once a year with both a mammogram and breast MRI.

-- If you are 30 to 69 years old and think you may be at high risk of getting breast cancer based on your personal or family history, talk to your family doctor.
+- If you are 30 to 69 years old and think you may be at high risk of getting breast cancer based on your personal or family history, talk to your family doctor or nurse practitioner*.

-If someone has an abnormal breast screening result, more tests will be needed.
-Most people with abnormal mammograms do not have breast cancer.
+Most people with an abnormal mammogram do not have breast cancer; however, more tests will be needed.
 Be sure to go for any follow-up tests and appointments that are booked for you.

 Be Breast Aware: